lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 Note that the new state must not clear any bits that have already been programmed to OTP - i.e., the new state must be incrementally programmable on top of the previous state.
 There are hence some implications on the life cycle encoding due to the ECC employed, see [life cycle state encoding]({{< relref "hw/ip/lc_ctrl/doc/_index.md#life-cycle-manufacturing-state-encodings" >}}) for details.

+Note that the behavior of the `lc_otp_program_i.otp_test_ctrl` signal is vendor-specific, and hence the signal is set to `x` in the timing diagram above.
+The purpose of this signal is to control vendor-specific test mechanisms, and its value will only be forwarded to the OTP macro in RAW, TEST_* and RMA states.
+In all other life cycle states this signal will be clamped to zero.

 #### Interface to Key Manager